fleetdm/fleet/docs/Contributing/Run-Locally-Built-Fleetd.md

 - → the end result is the installer located in ```/Your-Repo-Folder/fleet/fleet-osquery.pkg```

 ### Install it
-Double-Click this pkg file and install the local Fleetd.
+Double-click this pkg file and install the local Fleetd.

 ### Run osquery directly from the Orbit shell
 ```sudo orbit shell```